GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example 2: Grants: Update (PUT) request for four Subaward reports, when first was successfully Published, second was saved in Draft status with Validation failures, third was saved in Reopened status since a Published version already exists for the subawardReportNumber, and fourth report could not be updated. </summary>
+<summary>Example 2: Assistance: Update (PUT) request for four Subaward reports, when first was successfully Published, second was saved in Draft status with Validation failures, third was saved in Reopened status since a Published version already exists for the subawardReportNumber, and fourth report could not be updated. </summary>
 <p>
 <code><pre>
 [